 On reaching a vantage point from which he would be able to track Marine One, Emit DeWitt stopped.
 Surround by others who were also watching the VH-3D Sea King helicopter carrying the President and his closest advisors, he tightened his grip on the nondescript backpack he was carrying as he turned his gaze skyward and waited.

-With the suddenness that stunned all save him, Marine One was consumed by an all consuming and catoptric explosion.
-The sound of gasps and cries mingled with those of of the detonation that washed over them after several long and terrible seconds.
+With the suddenness that stunned all save him, Marine One was consumed by an all-consuming and catoptric explosion.
+The sound of gasps and cries mingled with those of the detonation that washed over them after several long and terrible seconds.
 Not knowing what else to do, but feeling the need to somehow honor the sacrifice Easton had made for a cause he and many of his fellow Marines believed in, DeWitt responded in a manner that was, for him, appropriate and fitting.
 Coming to attention, he took one hand off the backpack he was carrying and rendered a crisp hand salute.
 He held it but for a moment, before heading off to the Pentagon with the nuclear codes he and Easton had removed from the case they were normally carried in and replaced it with something very different.